What Happens If You Fail a Drug Test

-Drug testing is a routine practice these days.
-Employers, schools, and courts often require a drug test as a requisite for an employment, participating in school athletics, and continued probation.
+Drug testing has become a routine practice these days.
+Institutions from employers to schools, courts to volunteer programs often require a drug test as a requisite for participation.
 So, what happens if you fail a drug test?

-Failing a drug test can have serious repercussions.
-Some may attempt to outsmart the drug testing protocol, but with random testing more common now, that strategy doesn’t work.
+Failing a drug test, often referred to as a failed test, can have serious repercussions.
+Some may attempt to outsmart the drug-testing protocol, but with random testing more common now, that strategy doesn’t always work.
 Keep reading to learn about drug testing and what happens if you fail a drug test.

 failing a drug test